 - PPP Manuals for local governments, which provide a simple framework for local governments to procure PPPs (see Philippines example)

 - Street lighting energy-saving agreements that give the private partner a share of savings on a municipality’s energy bill for street lighting, in return for improved and well maintained street lighting (see Bhubaneswar Street Lighting Project)

 - Car parks and on-street parking schemes, where a provider is given a share of revenues in return for building and maintaining the car park on municipal lands and operating fare collection (see Thimphu City, Bhutan’s Parking Project)

 - Solar panels on local or state government buildings that allow the developer to generate and sell power to a government off-taker or into the grid with some benefit to the government agency.
 These projects need careful crafting as there are often a number of public agencies involved, including state or even national-level utilities (see the Gujarat example).

 - Bus stations where the developer follows municipal specifications for layout as well as developing space for other commercial revenue-generating activities (see Tamil Nadu example).

-The PPPIRC is also a library of PPP legal frameworks from around the world – a helpful resource for city governments unfamiliar with developing PPPs.
+The PPPLRC is also a library of PPP legal frameworks from around the world – a helpful resource for city governments unfamiliar with developing PPPs.
 Transaction costs for procuring PPPs can be high, and municipalities have not always sought transaction support for project design or followed good practice in competitive bidding.
 Again, Asia can share lessons learned in implementing PPPs; PPP laws for Cambodia, Laos and Mongolia are all collated on this page.

-The PPPIRC seeks to provide curated materials and selects good practice precedents from a wider pool.
-To provide feedback on projects, what has worked and not worked, and lessons learned or case studies that can be included in the lessons learned section, please contact: firstname.lastname@example.org.
+The PPPLRC seeks to provide curated materials and selects good practice precedents from a wider pool.
+To provide feedback on projects, what has worked and not worked, and lessons learned or case studies that can be included in the lessons learned section, please contact: email@example.com.